THShiwani/THShiwani/README.md

 I'm Taha.
 I'm a medical doctor with an interest in health data science and machine learning.

 I'm currently learning machine learning techniques using Python and associated packages.
-I'm keen to develop additional skills, with particular application to AI in healthcare.
+I'm keen to develop additional skills, with particular interest in AI in healthcare.

 Find me on Linkedin here: [Taha Shiwani](https://www.linkedin.com/in/taha-shiwani-745282132/)